abarker/recdroidvid/README.rst

                            the mpv program.
      --preview-video-cmd CMD-STRING
                            The command used to invoke a movie player to view the preview.
 The default uses the mpv movie viewer.
+The string 'RDV_PREVIEW_FILENAME', if present in the
+                           command, will be replaced with the title of the video being previewed.
      --preview-video-cmd-jack CMD-STRING
                            The command used to invoke a movie player to view the preview when the jack audio system is detected to be running.
 The default uses the mpv movie viewer.
+The string 'RDV_PREVIEW_FILENAME', if present in the
+                           command, will be replaced with the title of the video being previewed.
      --date-and-time-in-video-name, -t
                            Include the date and time in the video names in a readable format.